frmdstryr/thermostat/README.md

 wifi stability is poor and drops often (mtbf of ~8 hrs).

 You will need a relay board like this [4 channel relay](https://www.amazon.com/JBtek-Channel-Module-Arduino-Raspberry/dp/B00KTEN3TM?SubscriptionId=AKIAILSHYYTFIVPWUY6Q&tag=duckduckgo-d-20&linkCode=xm2&camp=2025&creative=165953&creativeASIN=B00KTEN3TM) or if you don't like clicking noises get a solid state one.
+If you get one that is active low (like many are) you will need to invert the output so they don't go on when the board resets.

 > Note: Solid state relays will NOT work with millivolt fireplaces!